Powered by SchoolDash

 The Upper Drive, Hove BN3 6ND

 Cardinal Newman Catholic School is a non-selective, Roman Catholic secondary school maintained by the local authority (Brighton and Hove).
-It has about 2,500 boys and girls aged between 11 and 18.
-In May 2023 the school was rated ‘Good’ by Ofsted.
+It has about 2,510 boys and girls aged between 11 and 18.
+Ofsted last inspected the school in October 2024.

-Particular strengths include Attainment, Progress, Destinations and Disadvantaged pupils.
-Relative weaknesses include Admissions, Representation, Finances and Sixth form.
+Particular strengths include Progress, Attainment, Disadvantaged pupils and Sixth form.
+Relative weaknesses include Finances, Representation and Admissions.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.